american-swim-team/swim-plate-generator/README.md

 ## Models
 These are 3D models that the Content Manager paint shop can detect.
 If a car doesnt have license plates or it has incompatible license plates you can use 3D modeling software to add these plates to the car in question.

+## Bugs
+Changing the text or place can sometimes freeze, swap to a different type of plate (swim us instead of swim eu) then try again.
+If anyone finds the solution to the bug please open a pull request or reach out.